Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Virtual Longform Audio Training: Generalizing Beyond the Training Data

 \section{Virtual Longform Audio Training: Generalizing Beyond the Training Data}

-Our previous results show that while the training-free methods are beneficial, their effectiveness is often model and audio-length dependent.
-Based on this, we propose to fine-tune LALMs with Partial YaRN repurposed as a \textit{positional augmentation} technique we call \textit{"Virtual Longform Audio Training"} (VLAT).
+Our previous results show that while the training-free methods are beneficial, their effectiveness is often model and length dependent.
+Based on this, we turn to address the core generalization problem during the training process, and propose to fine-tune LALMs with Partial YaRN repurposed as a positional augmentation technique we call ``\textit{Virtual Longform Audio Training}'' (VLAT).